-He did not address the "villa" housing, which was sold on the website, but did not appear to exist.
+He did not address the “villa” housing that was described on the website but did not appear to exist.

 The apology capped a 48-hour period where well-heeled millennials took to Instagram and Twitter to document failed logistics that left them stranded on tarmacs, wandering around a half-built festival, and at least in one case, locked in a Bahamas airport overnight.